hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/letters_fifth_series/1058_005_tulsiram.md

 going off from this place very soon.
 I go perhaps to Bareilly and up.
 What is Balaram Babu \[Balaram Bose\] doing?

-My Pranâms etc. to you all.
+My Pranāms etc. to you all.

 Yours affectionately,
 NARENDRA